Dorson/CSS-Dark-Mode-and-color-switch/README.md

   We can have this RememberClasses() function with an event call on top of every page, if we want to load the color class settings faster.

-  OR we can keep in one simple file instead.
+  OR we can keep it in one simple file instead.
   And we can load it from the external Java Script file without the need to write in on every page.
-The RememberClasses() functon must be loaded fast, to remember the color settings qickly.
+The RememberClasses() function must be loaded fast, to remember the color settings qickly.
 Keep settings files cached, simple and small !
   External JS files on over-loaded pages will react slower !